-1064.
+1101.
 The story of SantaMargherita's entry into the artificial stone market in the United States is told by a series of advertisements and publications about the company that have been published in Stone World since the summer of 2001.

-World.
+1102.
+On August 16, 2001 an advertisement by SantaMargherita was published in Stone World.
 It said: "A quartz engineered stone suitable for kitchen countertops, bathroom vanities, walls and floors has been introduced by Santa Margherita.
 Legacy offers the beauty of natural stone in a wide range of colors, while providing resistance to heat, staining and scratching, according to the company.
 Legacy quartz engineered stone is available in large-format slabs measuring 55 x 120 cm and ranging from .9 to 3 cm thick, and also in most standard tile sizes.
 This material, which is 94% quartz and 6% polyester, is offered in a variety of textures, including glass and mirror chips.
 Legacy is sold throughout the U.S. by Santa Margherita USA and Verona Marble Co."